amacd31/phildb/README.rst

 BOM Observations
 ----------------

+`Bureau of Meterology observations example.ipynb <https://github.com/amacd31/phildb/blob/dev/examples/bom_observations/Bureau%20of%20Meterology%20observations%20example.ipynb>`_
-Located in examples/bom\_observations this example demonstrates loading half hourly air temperature data from a 72 hour observations JSON file.
+located in examples/bom\_observations demonstrates loading half hourly air temperature data from a 72 hour observations JSON file.

 The data used in this example is a 72 hour observations JSON file from